 - a stimulating, challenging, yet supportive intellectual community

-- a highly productive and diverse group of faculty members whose research and teaching interests span a broad range of interdisciplinary concerns
+- a highly productive and diverse group of faculty members with a broad range of research and teaching interests

 - close mentoring for graduate students, both inside and outside formal coursework